trilliumeng/orion-sdk/Readme.md

 ### Using MSVC

 Also included are solution and project files compatible with Microsoft Visual Studio versions 2013 and later.
 The solution file `Public.sln` located in the root directory contains the MSVC projects to build the two libraries as well as all of the example applications that depend on those libraries.

-## Example Applications

-The `Examples` directory contains some applications which demonstrate both the use of the packet SDK as well as the lower-level process of connecting to and exchanging data with a gimbal.
-For detailed information on a particular example application, please see the readme included in its subdirectory.

 ## Support and Documentation